 Zenith Birla (India) Ltd Management Discussions.

-Pursuant to the amended Regulation 34 read with thyw Schedule V of the SEBI (listing Obligations and Disclosure Requirements) Regulation, 2015 your Directors wish to report as follows:
+Pursuant to the amended Regulation 34 read with the Schedule V of the SEBI (listing Obligations and Disclosure Requirements) Regulation, 2015 your Directors wish to report as follows:

-In India, the steel Industry is passing through a challenging phase.
-Domestic consumption is severely affected due to lack of activity in infrastructure, as well as in the manufacturing space.
-The biggest challenge facing the domestic steel industry is to have the per capita steel consumption in India at par with the average global standards.
-The new Government at the center has, however, rekindled hope in the industry.
 The ambitious infrastructure projects and the thrust in manufacturing through the "Make in India" campaign are steps in the right direction.
 The plan for smart cities, improved road and rail connectivity by building highways, bridges and dedicated freight and superfast rail corridors have huge potential to spur domestic steel demand.
-Consuming sectors - construction, automobile and engineering are expected to grow in 2016- 17 fuelled by the softening of interest rates and implementation of government policies for the revival of infrastructure and investment in the country.
+Consuming sectors - construction, automobile and engineering are expected to grow in 2017- 18 fuelled by the softening of interest rates and implementation of government policies for the revival of infrastructure and investment in the country.

 Since your Company operates only in one Segment, segment-wise or product-wise analysis of performance is not applicable.

-Indias average Gross Domestic Product (GDP) growth has been estimated to grow by 7.3% in 2016 and 705% in 2017, up from 7.2% in 2015 supported by industrial growth of which would gradually increase steel demand in the countery.
+Indias average Gross Domestic Product (GDP) growth has been estimated to grow by 7.2% in 2017-18, up from 7.1% in 2016-17 supported by industrial growth of which would gradually increase steel demand in the country.

-In According to World Steel Association (WSA) is one of the few countries to remain a " resilient " economy in the face of a " global Slowdown" because of its commitments to "reforms".
-Indian Steel demand in 2016 is expected to rise by over 7%.
-Hopefully, good showing in manufacturing , mining and electricity sectors, will be sustained to generate improved demand for steel in the months ahead.
+In According to World Steel Association (WSA) is one of the few countries to remain a "resilient "economy in the face of a "global Slowdown" because of its commitments to "reforms".
+Hopefully, good showing in manufacturing, mining and electricity sectors will be sustained to generate improved demand for steel in the months ahead.

 Though Regulation 17 the SEBI (listing Obligations and Disclosure Requirements) Regulation, 2015 is not applicable your Company has duly adopted steps for framing, implementing and monitoring the risk management plan and accordingly of your Directors have put in place critical risk management framework across the Company for identification and evaluation of all potential risks.
 Your Company is continuously evolving and improving systems and measures to take care of all the risk exigencies involved in the business.
 All inherent risks are identified, measured, monitored and regularly reported to management.
 The management decides measures required to overcome these risks and ensure implementation of proper risk mitigation plans.
 The risk report and mitigation plans are presented to the Board of Directors periodically.